Double Chocolate Espresso Muffins

 No-dairy milk (such as almond, oat, rice or soy milk) or regular milk – adds moisture and flavour to the sponge.

-Apple vinegar or lemon juice – reacts with the cocoa and baking soda when mixed together to make the muffins light.
+Apple vinegar or lemon juice – the acidity reacts with the cocoa and baking soda when mixed together, making the muffins light.

 Vanilla extract or vanilla paste – adds flavour and enhances the other ingredient flavours.